Introduction

 Back to top

 If your oral assessment is roleplay-based, such as discussing treatment with a patient, then you may wish to use Copilot to act in the role of a specific individual.
-By doing this, you can practice roleplaying the conversation that you are likely to have in your assessment.
+By doing this, you can practise roleplaying the conversation that you are likely to have in your assessment.

 Back to top